Contents

 Skylight Cost Factors.

-Many standard-sized skylights cost $150 to $3,500.
+The majority of standard-sized skylights cost $150 to $3,500.
 The bigger the skylight, the higher the cost.
-If your roof opening doesn’t fit one of the listed below sizes, anticipate to pay at least 25% more for the unit than the next-closest standard choice on this list.
+If your roof opening does not fit one of the below sizes, expect to pay a minimum of 25% more for the unit than the next-closest standard option on this list.

 Size (Width by Height) Cost.